stefaniecg/stefaniecg.github.io/bib_dis/main.md

 We want them to feel comfortable and that no one is forcing ideas on them.
 Therefore our approach of reading the bible will be to discover it together.
 There will be _no authoritative teaching_ of the Word of the Lord, rather it will be a joint/shared _discovery_ of scripture.
-It is done in a group setting, minimum group is two.
+It is done in a group setting, minimum group size is two.
-This tool intends to take people from the stage of unbelief _'Lost'_ to the next stage of _'Connected Lost'_ (in the arrow_chart Figure 2).
+This tool intends to take people from the stage of unbelief _'Lost'_ to (at the least) the next stage of _'Connected Lost'_ (in the arrow_chart Figure 2).
 The bible discovery will have 5 initial sessions, called the [Alef discovery](#alef-discovery).
-If we succeed to go through the initial discovery, then we can continue with the next 7 follow-up sessions, called the [Bet discovery](#bet-discovery).
+If we succeed to go through the initial Alef discovery, then we can continue with the next 7 follow-up sessions, called the [Bet discovery](#bet-discovery).
 Each session will have a topic and a central question we want to answer with the group by reading specific verses of scripture.
 The _bible discovery_ is an already existing tool used to read the bible with non believers [|8|](#references).
 We will use a slightly modified version of its structure, prepare specific bible topics of _John's Gospel_.
 As we target to use this for people mainly reached on the streets we call it _street bible discovery_.
-The reason to use John's gospel is because we already give this material, so there is no need to acquire further material.
+The reason to use John's gospel is because we already give this material, so there is no need to acquire different material.
-Even though, we prepare specific verses and structure for the meeting, we will rely on the guidance of the Spirit for its execution.
+Even though, we prepare specific verses and a structure for the meeting, we will rely on the guidance of the Spirit for its execution.
-Therefore, the structure, topic, question is a guide that can be adapted.
+Therefore, the structure, topic, and question is a guide that can be adapted.

 - **Expected Outcome**:
 Take the _lost_ we reach on the streets to (at least) the stage of _connected lost_.